strimzi/strimzi-kafka-oauth/examples/docker/strimzi-kafka-image/README.md

 Deploying
 ---------

-In order for operator to use your Kafka image, you have to replace Kafka image coordinates in `install/cluster-operator/050-Deployment-strimzi-cluster-operator.yaml` in your `strimzi-kafka-operator` project.
+In order for the operator to use your Kafka image, you have to replace the Kafka image coordinates in `install/cluster-operator/050-Deployment-strimzi-cluster-operator.yaml` in your `strimzi-kafka-operator` project.

 This image is based on `strimzi/kafka:latest-kafka-2.4.0`, so we need to replace all occurrences of that with the proper coordinates to our image:

     sed -Ei 's#strimzi/kafka:latest-kafka-2.4.0#strimzi/kafka:latest-kafka-2.4.0-oauth#g' install/cluster-operator/050-Deployment-strimzi-cluster-operator.yaml

-You also have to push the image to Docker Registry trusted by you Kubernetes cluster, and you need to adjust `050-Deployment-strimzi-cluster-operator.yaml` for changed coordinates due to that.
+You also have to push the image to the Docker Registry trusted by your Kubernetes cluster, and you need to adjust `050-Deployment-strimzi-cluster-operator.yaml` for changed coordinates due to that.

 For example:
 ```